 It’s not just second hand clothes you can buy at the central market.
 As a teenager, I used to buy all my jeans there, at a specialist denim stall where the guy would ask you what style you were looking for, look you up and down for size (in public, keeping his hands to himself) and bring you a handful of jeans that fit like a glove.

-For many Rigans, the market is still the go-to place for clothing.
+For many locals, the market is still the go-to place for clothes shopping in Riga.
 It might not be to everyone’s taste but the prices are lower and the quality doesn’t seem that different to what you can buy in stores.

 If you can make it through the bling they like to put up front, you could find something decent that doesn’t have a terrible slogan or fake brand name on it.
 “Kickars” shoes anyone?
 “Cover me in chocolate and feed me to the lesbians” children’s t-shirt anyone?
 Both real.